dominic248/Smart-Parking-Android-App/README.md

 - Parking lot owners can register parking area on Maps, add/check-out users and view history
 ---
 **IMPORTANT NOTE:**
-1. You need to create an API key for Google Maps Service on Google Developers Console and replace the value of "map_key"" string tag in app/src/main/res/values/strings.xml with your API key from Google Developers Console.
+1. You need to create an API key for Google Maps Service on Google Developers Console and replace the value of "map_key" string tag in app/src/main/res/values/strings.xml with your API key from Google Developers Console.
 Don't share or expose your API key with anyone or on repo, for security reasons.
 2. Create a Firebase project on the Firebase website and login into your Firebase account via Android Studio too.
     - configure and setup Firebase Storage for the project.